matheusmv/react/01-hooks/README.md

  - just like you can use the State Hook more than once, you can also use several effects.
 This lets us separate unrelated logic into different effects:

- - will run every time the component updates
+ - run every time the component updates

     ```jsx
     useEffect(() => {